emtee40/fdroid-wiki/Managing-trust-in-a-distributed-repo\store-experience.md

 for people without technical background.
 My observation is that they tend to perceive apps/tech mostly in terms of brands.
-I.e. they trust or distrust Apple, Google, Microsoft, Android, Chromium, Samusung, Facebook, Twitter, etc. instead of actual artefacts, like a specific version of Android running on their phone.
+I.e. they trust or distrust Apple, Google, Microsoft, Android, Chromium, Samusung, Facebook, Twitter, etc. instead of actual artifacts, like a specific version of an Android app running on their phone.

+In the context of F-Droid reproducible builds are a form of proof that an APK corresponds to publicly available source code of that app.

 ## Trust Model

-So based on my experience and considerations I'll now try come up with a model for trust and group all factors that are key to trust desicions of users into dimentions.
+So based on my experience and considerations I'll now try come up with a model for trust and group all factors that are key to trust decisions of users into dimensions.

 ### Involved parties